What is the Area Wide Offer?

 - for new pupil placements proposed by the Local Authority as part of the EHCP process, confirm whether they are able to offer a place to the pupil; if a school is unable to offer a place, the school must provide evidence to support this decision.
 This includes if the school is unsuitable for the age, ability, aptitude or Special Educational Needs of the child or young person, or; the attendance of the child at the named school or institution would be incompatible with the provision of efficient education for others or efficient use of resources.

 - co-operate with the local authority in developing the local offer.

 - have regard to the new 0-25 SEND Code of Practice.

 - produce and publish online a School SEN Information Report (post 16 settings do not need to produce this report however it would be regarded as good practice).

-- appoint a suitably qualified or experienced member of staff as SENCO as prescribed under the Education (Special Educational Needs Co-ordinators) Regulations 2008.
+- appoint a suitably qualified or experienced member of staff as SENCO as prescribed under the Education (Special Educational Needs Co-ordinators) Regulations 2008 (opens a new window).
 In post 16 settings they should have a named person responsible for SEN.